VAT for Freelancers in Estonia

 Once VAT-registered, you can reclaim the VAT included in business purchases (input VAT) by deducting it from the output VAT you owe on your sales.
 If input VAT exceeds output VAT in a month, you have a refundable VAT credit — EMTA refunds it within 30 days of the return being filed.

 Estonian VAT law restricts input VAT recovery on passenger cars to 50% as a default rule, regardless of how much the vehicle is actually used for business.
 To recover more than 50%, you must be able to demonstrate that the vehicle is used exclusively (100%) for business — which means no private use whatsoever, including commuting.
 Most freelancers who drive to client meetings from home cannot meet this standard.
-Claim 50% as the default safe position.
+Claim 50% as the default safe position and document that you are aware of the restriction.

 Section 7 — VAT Registration and Deregistration